 No matter how intuitive and simple a piece of technology is, there’s always that moment of “what am I looking at and what do I do now?”

 Onboarding is how products get you past that point.
 It is how companies move you from being a new customer to an active customer.
 And since website builders have a bundled product – in theory, they should have a huge advantage on this point.

 Onboarding’s close cousin is “user experience” which is software jargon for how easy something is day to day.

 But on a measure of how quickly you get from your first click to a live website – GoDaddy wins.
 But it has a bit of a caveat.

 Weebly starts the process well with a way for you to immediately segment yourself by type of website (ie, “restaurant” or “real estate”, etc).
 They also offer plenty of unintrusive info buttons, pop-ups, a checklist and an email sequence to make sure you’re on track.

 Wix is similar to Weebly in many ways.
-They do a lot of initial triaging to get the right template from the get go.
+They do a lot of initial triaging to find the right template for you from the get-go.
 Their backend is straightforward, but requires some clicking and strategizing to decide what to do next – especially because they have the most features among the three.
 Wix can run into trouble if you don’t start out with the right template.

 Like I said earlier, GoDaddy’s website builder is fastest from start to finish.
 But part of that is due to the fact that they have far fewer features, fewer templates and fewer options in general than Weebly or Wix.